uio-library/hansteen-brev/initial_conversion/README.md

 | 642 | Svanberg220551bf.tif<br>Svanberg220551bs1.tif<br>Svanberg220551bs2.tif<br>Svanberg220551bs3.tif | Rename to `Svanbe220551_2`
 `Baeyer010964` | 691 | Baeyer010964b.tif<br>Baeyer010964f.tif<br>Baeyer010964s1.tif | Delete.
 This is the same letter as 691 and there is no difference in the description.
 | 739 | Baeyer010964b_2.tif<br>Baeyer010964f_2.tif<br>Baeyer010964s1_2.tif | No change needed.

+### Establishing filenames based on the `tilvekstnr`

+The files had filenames whose base were *similar* to the `tilvekstnr`, but it seems like they had been entered manually since they could vary quite a bit, sometimes an abbreviated version, sometimes an elongated version, sometimes a typo in the name, and so on.
+Since there is no need to have this degree of freedom, the filenames were normalized based on the `tilvekstnr`, taking care that no files were overwritten or lost in the renaming process.
+The new filenames are similar to the old ones, but are much more consistent.

+### Cleaning up invalid dates

 ### TIFF-files with multiple pages